WICG/dbsc/DBSCE/Overview.md

 In DBSC(E), the use of private local key helper for specific IDPs enables the below optimizations:

 - Since the IDP can trust the private local key helper, the `HelperId` discovery can be optimized by caching.
 An IDP can specify its preferred ordered list of `HelperId`s in any response, and can request the browser to cache its preference for a specific duration(`HelperCacheTime`).
 Also, such requests need not be initiated by the RP that implements DBSC(E), the IDP can specify its `HelperIdList` in any communication(request/response) within the browser context.
 - The IDP and the private local key helper can also leverage `long lived` binding statements.
 If the IdP can establish the proof of presence of the device by its own proprietery mechanism (usually authentication) for a given request, then it can accept binding statements without requiring fresh `nonce` challenge for those.
 Once the device authentication is complete, the IDP can use the long lived binding statements for binding proof.
-Browser can cache those binding statements for further performance optimization.
+Browser can cache [TDD: Add more specifics here] those binding statements for further performance optimization.
 - RP can combine the request for a DBSC(E) session as a part of IDP redirection during sign-in.
-If the key generation and sign in are successful, the browser can intercept the sign-in flow to generate (with local key helper, which is private to IdP) and append the new JWT proof to the response, before navigating to RP.
+If the key generation and sign in are successful, the browser must intercept the sign-in flow to generate (with local key helper, which is private to IdP) and append the new JWT proof to the response, before navigating to RP.
 This allows the RP to avoid an additional round trip to initiate the DBSC(E) session.
+[TDD: Follow up the conditions of redirection with google, is the URL enough or do we need the KeyId?]

 ![IDPCallsPrivateLocalKeyHelper](./IDPCallsPrivateLocalKeyHelper.svg)